iisu/minetest-easter-eggs/README.md

 Easter Eggs Mod for Minetest.
 Adds some easter-themed custom items.

-Supported hunger mods:
+Supported hunger mods (for chocolate eggs):
 * <https://github.com/BlockMen/hunger>
 * <https://github.com/tenplus1/hud_hunger>
 * <http://repo.or.cz/w/minetest_hbhunger.git>

 ## Installation

-To install, just clone this repository into your "mods" directory.
+To install, just clone this repository into your mods directory.

 ## Configuration
-_config.lua_ stores some configuration that allows to customize this mod.
+_config.lua_ stores some configuration that allows to customize this mod (for golden eggs there's also a )

 One important setting is the variable _MAX_SP_ - maximum value of satiation (aka hunger).
-Different hunger mods may have different values for this and _MAX_SP_ should be set appropriately.
-Player should encounter 'sugar overdose' effect if and only if player's hunger bar is full before he uses the chocolate egg.
+Different hunger mods may use different scales for satiation and _MAX_SP_ should be set appropriately.
+Eating the chocolate egg on a full hunger bar should result in a 'sugar rush' effect (implemented in the mod).

-In case of any further problems with 'sugar overdose' effect please consult _get_sp()_ function from _init.lua_ and your hunger mod's source code.
+In case of problems with getting 'sugar rush' to work properly, you might need to tweak _get_sp()_ from _init.lua_ to work with your hunger mod.
-'Sugar overdose' isn't supposed to work at all if no supported hunger mod is detected.
+'Sugar rush' is not supposed to work at all if no supported hunger mod is detected.
 If it does, rejoice.
 If it does work but works incorrectly and setting _MAX_SP_ doesn't help, _SO_ENABLED = false_ flag setting disables the feature completely.